U.S. Virgin Islands Warnings and Dangers

 The U.S. Virgin Islands are a beautiful, tropical vacation destination.
 However, while you are enjoying the relaxing nature of the islands, you may forget that there are some dangers that lurk.
 Learning about these dangers will help alert you to these potential dangers, helping you to best protect yourself against them.
 Here are three dangers in the U. S. Virgin Islands.

-The U.S. Virgin Islands is a relatively safe vacation destination.
-But you are mixing well-off tourists with impoverished locals.
-As such, theft is fairly common.
-Purse snatching and pick-pocketing is fairly common, as is people stealing items on the beach and breaking into rental cars to steal items.
-Always be aware of your surroundings, don’t carry much cash and do not leave expensive items unattended to.
+The U.S. Virgin Islands are a relatively safe vacation destination, but crimes do happen.
+Purse snatching and pickpocketing are fairly common, as is people stealing items on the beach or breaking into rental cars to steal items.
+Always be aware of your surroundings, don’t carry much cash, and do not leave expensive items unattended to.

 It can get hot in the U.S. Virgin Islands and you can quickly become dehydrated.
-Sunburns, sunstrokes and dehydration are fairly common in this area.
-Wear sunscreen, protect your skin and drink plenty of water throughout the day to avoid these sun-related illnesses.
+Sunburns, sunstroke, and dehydration are fairly common in this area.
+Wear sunscreen, protect your skin, and drink plenty of water throughout the day to avoid these sun-related illnesses.

 Editor’s note: The information contained on this page was compiled using real traveler reviews about U.S. Virgin Islands Warnings and Dangers.

 We hand-pick everything we recommend and select items through testing and reviews.
 Some products are sent to us free of charge with no incentive to offer a favorable review.
 We offer our unbiased opinions and do not accept compensation to review products.
 All items are in stock and prices are accurate at the time of publication.
 If you buy something through our links, we may earn a commission.